MKLab-ITI/pygrank/README.md

 * More [datasets](documentation/datasets.md)

 # :hammer_and_wrench: Installation
-`pygrank` is meant to work with Python 3.9 or later.
+`pygrank` works with Python 3.9 or later.
 The latest version can be installed with pip per:
 ```
 pip install --upgrade pygrank
 ```